marucjmar/opaque-wasm/README.md

 ## opaque-wasm

 An implementation of the OPAQUE key exchange protocol in WASM(WebAssembly).
-The library was founded on the basis of [opaque-ke](https://github.com/novifinancial/opaque-ke).
+This implementation is based on the [opaque-ke](https://github.com/novifinancial/opaque-ke).

 ### Installation